abriljordan/ga_blog/docs/student-tracker/send-message.md

 #nav_order: 4
 ---

+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

-# Send Email
+# Send Message
-Email can be sent via Action Box and the student profile page.
-Email activities are captured and reflected on Contact Notes and Activity tab in the student profile page.
+Email and text message can be sent via Action Box and the student profile page.
+Email and text message activities are captured and reflected on Contact Notes and Activity tab in the student profile page.

 ## Write an email
 1. On the student list, check the box to select one or more students.